ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 _Ticket 66_

-Domain owners, intermediaries, and mail receivers can all claim to implement DMARC, but what that means will depend on their role in the transmission of mail.
+Domain owners, mediators, and mail receivers can all claim to implement DMARC, but what that means will depend on their role in the transmission of mail.
 To remove any ambiguity from the claims, this document specifies the following minimum criteria that must be met for each agent to rightly claim to be "implementing DMARC".

-Domain Owner: To implement DMARC, a Domain Owner MUST configure its domain to request that unauthenticated mail be rejected or at least treated with suspicion.
+Domain Owner: To implement DMARC, a Domain Owner MUST configure its domain to convey its concern that unauthenticated mail be rejected or at least treated with suspicion.
 This means that it MUST publish a policy record that:

 * Has a p tag with a value of 'quarantine' or 'reject'
 * Has a rua tag with at least one valid URI